 Reflecting and Thinking

-As we come to the last chapter in this little subsection of Romans, the good news comes clearly into view.
+As we come to the last chapter in this little subsection of Romans (Chapters 9-11), the good news comes clearly into view.
 God's plan is that all might be declared righteous through the faith of Christ.
 God has been perfectly righteous (just) in his sovereignty as he has worked in Israel's history to accomplish his purpose.
 God was just in his rejection of Israel; Paul lists the causes of that rejection.
 Good News!
-The rejection is not total and is not final.
+God's rejection of Israel is not total and it is not final.
 This is seen in three truths: there is a remnant (vv.
 1-10), the temporary rejection allowed new branches to be grafted in (vv.
-11-24), God's ultimate purpose will be accomplished in the work of the deliverer from Zion who will take away sins and make righteousness reality (vv.
+11-24), and God's ultimate purpose will be accomplished in the work of the deliverer from Zion who will take away sins and make righteousness a reality (vv.
 25-32).

 What other response is possible except wonderful words of praise and glory?

-If Paul's point in chapters 9-11 is that some of Israel has always been excluded based on their own choices (and there are plenty of OT examples in addition to those included in these chapters), how does one conclude that the teaching is now that all of Israel will be included?
-In studying these chapters, consider that God's plan is righteousness by faith, extended only to those who believe.
+Since Paul's point in Chapters 9-11 is that some of Israel has always been excluded based on their own choices (and there are plenty of Old Testament examples in addition to those included in these chapters), how can some now conclude that this passage teaches that all of Israel will be included?
+In studying these chapters, consider that throughout Romans God's plan is righteousness by faith, extended only to those who believe.

 Dear God, thank you that you can work in our lives when we are weak and wrong.
 Thank you that you use your grace and glory to reveal your wrath and also to reveal your righteousness, thus calling us to repentance by your goodness and mercy.
 Thank you for the amazing wisdom of your plan in our lives.
 May we learn your ways and your work, we pray in Jesus' name, Amen.